CreasolTech/DomBusGateway/README.md

 # DomBusGateway
 Gateway that **interfaces one or more DomBus networks of home automation modules with MQTT AutoDiscovery**

+## What is DomBusGateway Home Assistant addon

+This is an addon that can be automatically installed into HAOS (Home Assistant Operating System) by clicking on Settings -> Addon

 ## What is DomBus?